julian-rose/Eternal-Castle-adventure-for-Agon/README.md

 How to build from source (using AgDev):<br>
 The Eternal Castle source software is arranged to follow the AgDev structure, under the .../user sub-directory.
 This includes a Makefile.<br>
-1. Clone the repository to a location under your AgDev/user/Eternal-Castle-adventure-for-Agon/<br>
+1. Clone the repository to your AgDev/user/Eternal-Castle-adventure-for-Agon/<br>
 2. cd to the repository, .../user/Eternal-Castle-adventure-for-Agon/<br>
 3. type 'make'<br>
-                        Note you will get a number of warnings: mostly to do with the disabled debugf, comma operator having no effect, and unused parameters; and -Wsign-compare on loop variants.
-Ignore these.<br>
+                        You will get a number of warnings: mostly to do with the disabled debugf, comma operator having no effect, and a few unused parameters; and -Wsign-compare on loop variants.
+You can ignored these.<br>
                         The built image will be found under .../user/Eternal-Castle-adventure-for-Agon/bin/Eternalez80.bin<p>